perceivelab/dbbda-25/index.md

 #### Exams

-All exams will be conducted on the University's computers.
+All exams will be conducted on the University's computers, on **Windows** operating systems.
 Personal computers are not allowed for exam purposes.
-The University's computers provide the XAMPP software (which includes a MySQL server), MySQL Workbench and the MySQL command-line client.
-Students are expected to be able to log in to Microsoft Teams and the Student Portal on the University's computers.
+The University's computers provide the XAMPP software, which includes a MySQL server. **Only** the MySQL command-line client is allowed.
+Students are expected to be able to log in to both Microsoft Teams and the Student Portal on the University's computers.

 Booking is **required** and is available until **one week** before the exam.